MattyOL/Future_Forest-Project-1/README.md

 # Functionality Testing

- When testing my site i used Google chrome & firefox which everything loaded correctly for me.
+ When testing my site i used Google chrome & firefox which everything loaded correctly for me i also had my friends and family test it on theres which there was a problem with loading the icon on logo and some probles ith the video not loadign up correctly.

 * Jigsaw validator was used to test the sites css which passed with no issues.